 We stand with the People

-The Gwich’in people call the coastal plain of the Arctic Refuge, Iizhik Gwats'an Gwandaii Goodlit, which means “The Sacred Place Where Life Begins."
+The Gwich’in call the coastal plain of the Arctic Refuge, Iizhik Gwats'an Gwandaii Goodlit, which means “The Sacred Place Where Life Begins."
 They are spiritually and culturally tied to the health of the Porcupine Caribou Herd and the coastal plain.
 Protecting the caribou is a matter of basic human rights.

-We defend the Wildlife
+We defend Wildlife

 Learn More